natinho68/SnowTricks/README.md

 # SnowTricks
-A community website listing snowboard tricks
+A community website listing snowboard tricks developed with Symfony